These pages do not apply outside Great Britain.

 The applicant was awarded compensation.

 The applicant applied for a job as Census Support Officer at the Council.
 He stated on the application form that he was disabled by reason of "stammering", but gave no indication of its severity.
 He left blank the question: "Do you have any special requirements the Council needs to consider if you are shortlisted for interview?"
 The applicant also confirmed his perception of himself as disabled on an equal opportunities monitoring form he completed at the same time.

-The tribunal did not have to consider whether the applicant qualified as disabled within the DDA, because the Council accepted that he did.
+The tribunal did not have to consider whether the applicant qualified as disabled within the Disability Discrimination Act 1995 (DDA), because the Council accepted that he did.

 The Council considered the applicant a strong candidate on paper and shortlisted him for interview.
 (In the circumstances the Council were required to interview him anyway under the 'two ticks' scheme, 'Postive about Disabled People', but would have shortlisted him even apart from that because of his qualifications and experience.)
 He was one of only four candidates actually interviewed.

 The two Council officers concerned decided that the recruitment process would consist of three elements: